Perth Stadium: Architecture and design

 As with the earlier plans for the new stadium at Kitchener Park, the stadium seats over 60,000 spectators, with the ability to seat up to 70,000 in rectangular mode.
 Initially in the early design stages, it was hoped the venue could have the potential to expand to 80,000 seats in the future by adding a third tier along one wing and another tier on the opposite side of the ground each holding 10,000 seats.
-Even at 61,266, Perth Stadium still has the third-biggest capacity of any stadium in the country, behind the Melbourne Cricket Ground and Accor Stadium.
+Even at 61,266, Perth Stadium still has the third-biggest capacity of any stadium in the country, behind the Melbourne Cricket Ground and Stadium Australia.

+The stadium's roof comprises a lightweight membrane textile that covers 85% of the seats.
+It is supported by cantilevered trusses to give a halo effect, with all columns located behind the seating area.
 The field is 165 m long and 130 m wide, 5 m longer than both the Melbourne Cricket Ground and Docklands Stadium in Melbourne, but 10 m shorter than Subiaco Oval which was 175 by 122 m.

 It is a multi-purpose facility able to hold not only sporting events such as Australian rules football and major rugby league, rugby union, cricket and soccer games, but major cultural events such as concerts and other entertainment events.

-Like the WACA, when the Fremantle sea breeze blows across the stadium, it gives welcoming relief from the heat.
-However, due to the stadium seating being a fully enclosed, open roofed dome, the stadium can get hotter than the WACA.

-Technological Innovations

-Optus Stadium is equipped with a range of state-of-the-art technological features designed to enhance the fan experience.

-LED Displays

-The stadium features dual giant LED displays, each spanning over 284 square meters.
-These displays are manufactured by Mitsubishi Electric and Daktronics, and they offer ultra-sharp 4K resolution.

-Connectivity
+During the Test Cricket match in December 2019, a temporary swimming pool was installed, similar to the one at The Gabba.

+Technology

-Optus Stadium provides robust connectivity through a multi-layer network built on Cisco's industrial-grade Wi-Fi 6 access points.
+Perth Stadium is equipped with a range of state-of-the-art technological features designed to enhance the fan experience.
+The stadium uses various types of technology, including digital ticketing, sensor-equipped turnstiles, and a stadium app offering real-time information.
+There are two 340 m2 screens on either end of the stadium and over 1,000 TV screens located within the stadium.
+Perth Stadium provides robust connectivity through a multi-layer network built on Cisco's industrial-grade Wi-Fi 6 access points.
 Additionally, Telstra enhances the coverage by blanketing the stadium in 5G signal.

-Roof design

-The stadium's roof comprises a light weight membrane textile that covers 85% of the seats.
-It is supported by cantilevered trusses to give a halo effect, with all columns located behind the seating area.

-Integrated Technologies

-The stadium leverages integrated technology for a seamless fan experience, including digital ticketing, sensor-equipped turnstiles, and a stadium app offering real-time information.